nanit/nibblerun/README.md

 ### Assumptions

-- **Timestamps are monotonically increasing**: Out-of-order readings are silently dropped
+- **Timestamps are monotonically increasing**: Out-of-order readings return an error
 - **Timestamps are Unix seconds**: The library uses an epoch base of 1,760,000,000 (~2025)
 - **Temperature changes are gradual**: The encoding is optimized for small deltas (±10)